arun477/beifong/readme.md

 ### Browser-Based Data Collection Issues

 Some of the data collection features rely on browser automation, which sometimes won't work properly in server environments.
-While Beifong will still function, some browser-dependent features may not work in server environments without proper browser setup.
+While Beifong will still function, some browser dependent features may not work in server environments without proper browser setup.

 ## Updates